 The interaction between emitters and the surface can be elucidated by the dipole-image model, where the perfect conductor surface acts as a mirror for the dipoles \cite{BookDispersion01}, as depicted in Fig.~\ref{fig:DD_ff}(b-c).

-In the case of $zz$ configuration, where dipoles are perpendicular to the surface, the fields of each dipole and its image reinforce each other.
+In the case of $zz$ configuration, where dipoles are perpendicular to the surface, dipoles' field and their image reinforce each other.
 This reinforcement leads to a decay rate that approaches $2\Gamma_0$.
 Conversely, in the $xx$ configuration, where dipoles are oriented parallel to the surface, the dipole and its image fields tend to cancel each other out.
 Consequently, the emitters experience a nearly zero-field environment, resulting in minimal decay.
-Furthermore, in addition to the dipole-dipole interaction, each emitter is influenced by the other's image.
+In addition to the dipole-dipole interaction, each emitter is influenced by the other's image.
 These interactions result in a condition where the $xx$ dipole configuration experiences almost no decay, highlighting how the surface effectively maintains the steady-state entanglement condition by minimizing the relative decay.

 Focusing on $xx$ configuration, we extend our analysis to a metal surface described by the Drude model and a superconducting surface.
 In this representation, we model the metal surface as gold, setting the plasma frequency to $\omega_p \approx 1.37 \times 10^{16}$ Hz and the loss parameter to $\gamma \approx 5.31 \times 10^{13}$ Hz \cite{GoldRef} where the permittivity described as $\epsilon_{d}(\omega) = 1 - \omega_p^2/(\omega^2 + i\omega \gamma)$~\cite{BookJackson}.
 Moreover, the permittivity for a London superconductor is given by \cite{Superconducting001} The (square of the) London penetration length and the skin depth are defined as $\lambda_L^2 (T) = \lambda_L^2(0)/[1 - (T/T_c)^4]$, and $\delta_L^2(T) = 2/(\omega \mu_0 \sigma (T/T_c)^4)$, where $\sigma = 2 \times 10^9~\Omega^{-1}$ represents the electrical conductivity.
 We consider a superconducting Niobium with the critical temperature $T_c = 8.31$~K and $\lambda_L(0) = 35$~nm at a finite temperature $T = 0.01 T_c$.